Clayton Lawrence Bissell: World War II

 In January 1942, he was assigned as principal aviation officer on Major General Stilwell's staff in China; in August 1942 he was made commanding general of the 10th Air Force in India and Burma.
 He returned to the United States in August 1943.

 A month later he became assistant chief of air staff for intelligence at Air Force Headquarters in Washington.
 In January 1944, he was assigned to the Office of the Assistant Chief of Staff for Intelligence on the War Department General Staff, and served in that capacity during the last two years of World War II.
 He was the Army member of Joint Security Control and on the Joint Intelligence Committee and the U.S. Army member of the Combined Intelligence Committee.
 He also served as the Army head of psychological warfare and as head of the War Department historical program.
+After the death of Franklin D. Roosevelt, Bissell briefed Harry S. Truman on the existence and status of the Manhattan Project.

 Post World War II

 In May 1946, he became military attaché to Great Britain, and in October 1948, returned to the United States, where he was assigned to the officers' pool at Bolling Air Force Base, D.C.

 The following month he was transferred to Headquarters U.S. Air Forces in Europe, with station at Wiesbaden, Germany, where he remained until he returned to the United States in April 1950, for an assignment to Air Force headquarters in Washington, D.C.
-He retired in 1950 at the rank of Major General.
+He retired on October 31, 1950 at the rank of Major General immediately after a hospital stay following a 72-day whirlwind European vacation.